seanstrom/Essays/importance-of-values.md

 ### Word of Caution

-Most of what's to be covered is an opinionated stance on how I wish to write programs.
+Most of what's to be covered is an opinionated stance on how I write programs.
-The concepts that will be covered can be applied to many languages, but specifically targetJavascript in the discussion.
-I also mention, that for the sake of simplicity, certain topics aren't explained in depth.
+The concepts that will be covered can be applied to many languages, but they specifically target Javascript in the discussion.
+Also, for the sake of simplicity, certain topics are not explained in depth.
 The fact is some concepts mentioned may need their own entire essay to be explained properly.
 But I have tried to give enough of an introduction to them, while remaining focused on the core idea.
 With all that said, let's begin.